Best: Brain Entropy in space and time

 Within data: the baseline is a time window to be selected within the recordings.

-Find: this option allows you to find a specific baseline present in the protocol, if you type the name.
-For example, if your baseline is named ‘Baseline’, type ‘Baseline’ and select find)
+Within Brainstorm: this option allows you to find a specific baseline present in the protocol, if you type the name.
+For example, if your baseline is named ‘Baseline’, type ‘Baseline’ and click on find.

 All other parameters can be kept with their default values: